Skip to main content

 topics

-By following the steps outlined in this guide, you can ensure that no rock is left unturned when it comes to evaluating which LMS is best for your institution.
+Following the steps outlined in this guide will help your institution ensure that no rock is left unturned when it comes to evaluating which LMS is best for your institution.
 Putting in the time to complete a thorough, fair evaluation will ultimately make the adoption of the new LMS easier.

 While motivations and specific goals vary, most colleges and universities keep in mind some common overarching strategic objectives when choosing an LMS: